Defund the police: Outside the United States

 In Canada, politicians in major cities have expressed interest in diverting some police funds.
 In Toronto, city councilors Josh Matlow and Kristyn Wong-Tam have planned to propose a 10% cut to the police budget.
 Doctors for Defunding the Police have advocated for widespread reforms.
 In Montreal, Mayor Valérie Plante has said she is in talks about the police budget.
+A 2025 study of Montreal police "co-response" teams (units pairing police officers with social workers or mental-health professionals) reported that the city expanded such teams in the period following the 2020 George Floyd protests and local calls to "defund the police".
+The authors of the study argued that the teams were promoted as a reform response to criticism of policing while conventional enforcement practices continued and the city proceeded with increased police budgets.
 In the year 1969, Montreal was briefly without a police force entirely resulting in wide spread looting, six bank robberies and at least one death from a sniper.

 In Scotland, a violence reduction unit run by Police was set up in 2005, which aims to prevent violence with educational and outreach programs.

-Former British Prime Minister Tony Blair criticized defund the police in a 2021 article for the New Statesman, describing it as "voter-repellent" and "the left's most damaging political slogan since 'the dictatorship of the proletariat.
+Former British Prime Minister Tony Blair criticized "defund the police" in a 2021 article for the New Statesman, describing it as "voter-repellent" and "the left's most damaging political slogan since 'the dictatorship of the proletariat.
 Blair furthermore claimed that the slogan "leaves the right with an economic message which seems more practical and a powerful cultural message around defending flag, family and fireside traditional values."

-Both the leaderships of the British Labour Party and the Conservative Party have pledged not to defund any British police forces.
+In 2021, the leaderships of the British Labour Party and the Conservative Party pledged not to defund any British police forces.